Anjok07/ultimatevocalremovergui/README.md

 pip install torch==1.9.0+cu111 torchvision==0.10.0+cu111 torchaudio==0.9.0 -f https://download.pytorch.org/whl/torch_stable.html
 ```

+From here you should be able to open and run the UVR.py file

 - FFmpeg

     - FFmpeg must be installed and configured for the application to process any track that isn't a *.wav* file.
-Instructions for installing FFmpeg is provided in the "More Info" tab within the Help Guide.

-- Running the GUI & Models

-    - Open the file labeled *'UVR.py'*.
-    - It's recommended that you create a shortcut for the file labeled *'UVR.py'* to your desktop for easy access.
-        - **Note:** If you are unable to open the *'UVR.py'* file, please go to the **troubleshooting** section below.
-    - **Note:** All output audio files will be in the *'.wav'* format.
+You will need to look up instruction o how to configure it on your operating system.

 ## License